vineyugave/battlecode-2017/README.md

     The Unix (OS X/Linux) and Windows versions, respectively, of the Gradle wrapper.
 These are nifty scripts that you can execute in a terminal to run the Gradle build tasks of this project.
 If you aren't planning to do command line development, these can be safely ignored.
 - `gradle/`
     Contains files used by the Gradle wrapper scripts.
 Can be safely ignored.

-### How does Battlecode work?

-The Battlecode software consists of three major components:

-- The player library/API: these are the classes that you will import and build against when writing a player.

-- The server: this is the software that computes Battlecode matches.
-For most users, the server will run transparently, so you don't have to worry about it.
-  However, advanced server setups are possible, allowing you to compute matches on one machine and view them on another.

-- The client: this is the software that displays Battlecode matches.
-For most users, the client will automatically create a server for running a match and display that match as it computes.
-The client also plays match files like those from scrimmage matches and the tournaments.
-Finally, the client also contains a map editor, for those who would like to create their own maps to test their robots on.

-This project scaffold handles installing and running these components using Gradle.

-### What is Gradle?

-Gradle is a build system that expands upon the features of earlier build systems like Apache Ant and Apache Maven, utilizing a domain-specific language based off of Groovy, a JVM language.

-You can run it from a terminal or from an IDE; instructions are below.

-You can find Gradle's documentation at: https://gradle.org/

-You are not required to use the Gradle build script, but you should probably at least read it to get an idea of how things work.

-Note also that you are not required to install Gradle, even if you are working in command line.

 ## Getting started